 Smoking: Smoking or vaping is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. While in the field or traveling, use of a smokeless alternative such as nicotine gum is requested.
 Please do not smoke at short stops while traveling.
 If you smoke in the field, do so well away and downwind from the group and leave ample time between smoking and getting back into the vehicle.
 If you are sharing a room with a non-smoker, please do not smoke in the room.
 If any lodge, accommodation or location where the group is staying or is gathered has a more restrictive smoking policy than WINGS’ policy, the more restrictive policy will prevail.
 The leader reserves the right to modify this policy if the situation warrants it.

 GENERAL NOTE: This tour will spend a lot of time a long way from “anywhere”.
 In fact, we are the only international company offering this itinerary, and it will certainly give you a taste of the endless sea of grass that makes up the eastern third of Mongolia.
 We will be travelling in very remote areas with few people and long distances between birding spots.
-The first day in particular could be very long and completely spent in the cars, so this needs to be born in mind.
-Although the tour starts at the airport on day one, it is recommended that you arrive a day early and stay in Ulaanbaatar the night before.
-This will allow you to be more refreshed from the journey and allows for the sad fact that luggage can go missing on international flights.
-We can easily arrange an earlier arrival and hotel for anyone wishing to do this and can also arrange cultural tours of Ulaanbaatar.
+The first full day in particular could be very long and completely spent in the cars, so please bear this in mind.
+We can easily arrange extra nights in Ulaanbaatar.
+Our ground agent can also arrange cultural tours of Ulaanbaatar for early arrivals.

 PACE OF TOUR AND DAILY ROUTINE: This tour does not require high levels of fitness or stamina.
 Most of the walks are easy and short over good ground.
 Around the lakes, the ground may be wet and uneven with tussocks, so waterproof walking boots or decent rubber boots are recommended.
 Bear in mind there are no trails, so we will always be birding on grass or dirt.
 There are no uphill walks.